datashield/puppet-datashield/README.md

 hash.
 The name of the databases that hold the Opal data and the Opal IDs can be changed using the `$mongodb_opal_data_db`, `$mysql_opal_ids_db` etc. variables.
-By default the Opal data is stored in a database called `opal_data` and the Opal IDs are stored in a database called `opal_ids`. `$opal_release` can be changed to change the release version of Opal which is installed from the package repo, default is stable.
+By default the Opal data is stored in a database called `opal_data` and the Opal IDs are stored in a database called `opal_ids`. `$opal_release` can be changed to change the release version of Opal which is installed from the package repo, default is stable. `$r_server_package_ref` is the reference i.e. the branch to use for the R server side package install, default is 'master'.

 ### datashield::db_server